Renegade (Thin Lizzy album)

-Renegade is the eleventh studio album by Irish band Thin Lizzy, released in 1981.
+Renegade is the eleventh studio album by Irish rock band Thin Lizzy, released in 1981.
 Though not his first appearance, this was the first album in which keyboard player Darren Wharton was credited as a permanent member, becoming the fifth member of the line-up.
 As such, he made a contribution as a songwriter on the opening track "Angel of Death".
 However, even though he had officially joined the band, his picture was omitted from the album sleeve.
 Renegade was the second and final album to feature guitarist Snowy White.
 By his own admission, White was more suited to playing blues than heavy rock and he quit by mutual agreement the following year.
 He went on to have a hit single with "Bird of Paradise" in 1983.